Medications That Make Migraine Worse

 Interview Notes

-Stewart J. Tepper, M.D., is professor of neurology at the Geisel School of Medicine at Dartmouth in Hanover, New Hampshire.
-He is director of the Dartmouth-Hitchcock Headache Center in the department of neurology of Dartmouth-Hitchcock Medical Center, Lebanon, New Hampshire.
-Dr. Tepper received his undergraduate degree in the study of the nervous system/psychobiology from Yale College, New Haven, Connecticut, and attended Cornell University Medical College.
-He completed his neurology residency at Harvard, and has been board certified in headache medicine since 2006.
-Dr. Tepper is editor-in-chief of the journal Headache Currents and associate editor for the journal Headache.
-He has published more than 350 peer-reviewed manuscripts, editorials, and books.
-He serves on the board of directors of the American Headache Society.
+Stewart J. Tepper, MD, is a professor of neurology at the Geisel School of Medicine at Dartmouth College in Hanover, New Hampshire.
+He is director of the Dartmouth Headache Center in the Department of Neurology of Dartmouth-Hitchcock Medical Center in Lebanon, New Hampshire.
+Dr. Tepper received his undergraduate degree (graduating cum laude) in the study of the nervous system/psychobiology from Yale College, New Haven, Connecticut; and attended Cornell University Medical College in New York City.
+He completed his neurology residency at the Longwood Area Harvard program in Boston, Massachusetts, and has been board certified in headache medicine since 2006.

 Related Talks for: Day 5 (2021)